HereThereBeDragons/doc-cvmfs/apx-parameters.rst

 CVMFS_MAX_SERVERS               Limit the number of (geo sorted) stratum 1 servers that are effectively used.
 CVMFS_MAX_TTL                   Maximum file catalog TTL in minutes.
 Can overwrite the TTL stored in the catalog.
 CVMFS_MEMCACHE_SIZE             Size of the CernVM-FS metadata memory cache in Megabyte.
+CVMFS_MOUNT_DIR                 Directory where CernVM-FS is mounted to.
+Default is ``/cvmfs`` and cannot be overwritten.
 CVMFS_MOUNT_RW                  | Mount CernVM-FS as a read/write file system.
 Write operations will fail
                                 | but this option can workaround faulty ``open()`` flags.
 CVMFS_NFILES                    Maximum number of open file descriptors that can be used by the CernVM-FS process.